JAD200/JAD200/README.md

 - 👋 Hi, I’m @JAD200 ...or Juan if you want
 - 👀 I’m interested in web development, reading, movies, self improvement
-- 🌱 I’m currently learning programing
+- 🌱 I’m currently learning coding
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me juandipasquo@gmail.com